teaminkling/refresh-21/content/blog/jumpingbeans-week-2-73ac.md

       src = "https://img.youtube.com/vi/3imOd-rOjr8/maxresdefault.jpg"
       href = "/blog/jumpingbeans-week-2-73ac"
       alt = "the movement of water in two cups multiplicative of volumetric estimated measurement of water" caption = "This submission contains a video link.
-Please view the <a href=\"/blog/jumpingbeans-week-2-73ac\">full post</a> to see it!" stretch = "cover"
+Please view the full post to see it!" stretch = "cover"
 +++